Gand0lf/Gand0lf.github.io/_posts/2020-02-17-helloworld.md

 Fast forward to the end of 2019 when I finally got the chance to look into *VIM*[^1].
 Why vim and not emacs you might ask?
 Ultimately I was inspired by fast.ai's course[^2].

-I first decided to setup VIM in combination with WSL(1) on my windows 10 machine and later on decided to setup a new ubuntu environment on my old laptop.
-I found the WSL to crash from time to time on my machine.
-From the beginning I intended to use a terminal multiplexer to combine the flexibility of vim but not give up on the IDE-like terminal or file tree views.
+I first decided to setup VIM in combination with WSL(1) on my windows 10 machine and later on moved to WSL2.
+Moreover, I use a terminal multiplexer which allows for an IDE-like experience.
 Terminal multiplexers allow you to work with multiple terminal window like views and different work spaces or tabs within the same terminal.
 I chose to give [*tmux*](https://github.com/tmux/tmux) a shot and sticked with it.

 Arguably the most prominent feature of vim and it's derivatives is it's versatility.
-You can modify just about everything.
-From key bindings, scripts to backgroundcolors etc.
+You can modify just about anything, from key bindings, scripts to backgroundcolors etc..
+This can be daunting at times.

-The key entry point to modify your vim is the .vimrc file which by default is located in your home directory (`cd ~`).
-If it doesn't exist create it (`touch .vimrc`) and start editing it (`vim .vimrc`).
+The key entry point to modify your vim is the .vimrc file which by default is located in your home directory (`cd ~/.vimrc`).
+If it doesn't exist create it (`touch ~/.vimrc`) and start editing it (`vim ~/.vimrc`).

 There are many .vimrc files out there.
-In addition here is mine: [.vimrc](https://github.com/Gand0lf/.vimrc)
+In addition here is the one I use: [.vimrc](https://github.com/Gand0lf/.vimrc)

 The repository contains a quick installation guide which should allow you to setup vim relatively quickly.
-You will also find a link to a maybe flashy but in my opinion pretty tmux layout.

 A collection of resources I found useful